This is the letter I would have written to you eleven years ago, when you started framing up the walls of our home, if I knew then what I know now.

-We are building our dream home, not with two-by-fours, but with love and tears and laughter and messes and sick days, and in the midst of winter doldrums and hurt feelings and kissed foreheads.
+We are building our dream home, not with two-by-fours, but with love and tears and laughter and messes and sick-days and no-power days and in the midst of winter doldrums and hurt feelings and kissed foreheads.
 We’ve built a house at the piano bench and the kitchen sink and that bedside prayer spot where we aren’t scared to ask for big things from an even bigger God.

 This house became a dream home, not when you handed us the shiny keys, Mr. Builder, but over the course of years and memories, when it started to get dinged-up and loved-up.

 The bruises and scrapes are the souvenirs of a life lived fuller and messier and louder than we ever dreamed.

 And that’s how a dream house is built: Somewhere between the spilled Fanta and the night we chipped the baseboards trying to smack down that crazy mouse with a broom.
 The dent from the “Great Mouse Massacre of 2005” is still there, and it makes me laugh every time, remembering how I wanted to scream at midnight, but my husband shushed me so we wouldn’t wake the baby.

 I have come to appreciate the house for what it has become: a storyteller.
 This house carries a long-term memory all its own, reminding me of all the life I might otherwise forget.

 Look.
 You won’t see our scattered socks on the pages of House Beautiful or Southern Living.
 But I find my dream home in these places where drawers yawn open, because I know that someday, the girl who made the mess won’t live here anymore.